 Book here your stay at Natural Sukau Bilit Resort.

 During the safari sessions we could observe lots of macaques, silvered leaf and proboscis monkeys, a totally different experience compared to seeing them in an artificial setup.
 Plus we’ve seen plenty of birds species, out of which I remember the hornbills, and also a few crocodiles.
 Our guide was able to spot wildlife from a great distance and kept pointing us where to look, also explaining a few thins about the animals.
 We were not able to see any pygmy elephants, but we knew they are not always seen on safari sessions and just in certain periods of the year.

 There is also the option to take only a day trip from the city, for the afternoon safari session.
 Honesty, I wouldn’t advise for it.
 Firstly, it is quite exhausting, as the journey takes almost 3 hours, one way, and the road is quite bumpy in some areas.
 Then, we found the morning safari more interesting, as the animals seemed more active at this early hour.
 Not to mention it is an awesome experience to sleep in the sound of the jungle!

 Natural Sukau Bilit Resort is very nicely organised, right on the river bench.
 The villas are spacious and comfortable, on various setups depending on your group size.
 The staff was very nice and courteous and they were also very friendly with little Eric.
 He enjoyed a lot the whole experience and I was actually amazed to see he never got bored on the safari sessions, even though we spent a few hours on the boad.
-The river safari is indeed an awesome experience for the little explorers!
+The river safari in Borneo is indeed an awesome experience for the little explorers!